-Coordinator: System coordinators have the ability to create and delete users, assign due dates, add evidence to the Evidence File, edit the Assurance Argument, and will ultimately lock the Assurance Argument and Evidence File for submittal.
+Coordinator: System coordinators have the ability to create and delete users, assign due dates, add evidence to the Evidence File, edit the institutional narrative, and will ultimately lock the Assurance Argument or Systems Portfolio for submittal.
 Although the institution is limited to one main Assurance System Coordinator who receives communications from HLC regarding the system, the institution may designate two more users at the “coordinator” level (for a total of three coordinators).

-Contributor: Contributors may add evidence to the Evidence File and draft, edit and delete material from the Assurance Argument.
+Contributor: Contributors may add evidence to the Evidence File and draft, edit and delete material from the institutional narrative.

-Read-Only User: These users only have access to review the Assurance Argument and Evidence File.
+Read-Only User: These users only have access to review the institutional narrative and Evidence File.
 They do not have the ability to edit, draft or delete any material.

 The Assurance System includes an activity log that maintains a history of additions, deletions or changes.
 This log is available to both the institution and HLC.

 HLC will preload certain information into the Assurance System.
-The five Criterion and all of the Core Components will be loaded into the Assurance Argument section.
+For institutions in candidacy, on sanction, or on the Standard and Open Pathways, the five Criterion and all of the Core Components will be loaded into the Assurance Argument section.
+For institutions on the AQIP Pathway, the six AQIP Pathway Categories and all of the Subcategories will be loaded into the Systems Portfolio section.
 This preloaded material does not count against the maximum word allowance.
-The Evidence File contains HLC documents the institution may want to reference in their Assurance Argument.
+The Evidence File contains HLC documents the institution may want to reference in its narrative.

 Additional forms that are required as part of a review, such as the Federal Compliance Form, are also available in Assurance System.

-At the end of the Assurance Review or comprehensive evaluation process, HLC archives the Assurance Filing and activates a feature whereby the institution determines whether it wants to copy its Assurance Argument and/or Evidence File to use in its next Assurance Filing.
-The instituion may choose to copy either or both sections, or to start its next Assurance Filing from scratch.
-Anything copied into the institution's next Assurance Filing may be edited, revised or deleted as needed.
+At the end of the Assurance Review, Systems Appraisal or comprehensive evaluation process, HLC archives the institutional narrative and Evidence File and activates a feature whereby the institution determines whether it wants to copy its Assurance Argument or Systems Portfolio and/or Evidence File to use in its next review.
+The instituion may choose to copy either or both sections, or to start its next review from scratch.
+Anything copied into the institution's next review may be edited, revised or deleted as needed.
 The institution is responsible for maintaining long-term files outside of the Assurance System that it deems necessary for its own purposes.

 Peer Review Use of Assurance System

-The peer review team assigned to an institution will have access to the institution’s Assurance Argument and Evidence File after the institution’s lock date.
-The team will use the system to read the Assurance Argument and study the evidentiary material linked to the argument.
+The peer review team assigned to an institution will have access to the institution’s Assurance Argument or Systems Portfolio and Evidence File after the institution’s lock date.
+The team will use the system to read the narrative and study the evidentiary material.

 At the conclusion of the online review or, if applicable, the on-site visit, the team will use the Assurance System to write its report and recommendation.
 HLC staff will have access to the team’s work to enable consultation with peer reviewers.